-I’ve also done a couple of girls-only trips to Noosa plus one resent press trip.
+I’ve also done a couple of girls-only trips to Noosa plus one recent press trip.
 So here’s my pick of what to do.

 Try Coolum Surfing School and see how fast the kids can get up and start surfing.
 You might find it a bit trickier yourself!

 On every Wednesday and Saturday at Eumundi, these artisan markets work well for all the family.
 There are so many items on sale that would delight child – and lovely grub too.

 The Ginger Factory

 Just inland in the town of Yandina is The Ginger Factory.
 There’s SO much to do at this complex.
 You can learn all about how ginger is grown and processed, see inside the secret world of bees, ride the fantastic train around the property even enjoy a water ride based on the Disneyland ‘It’s a Small World’ ride.
 There’s also a large cafe, ice cream bar plus some very cool shops.

 Entry to The Ginger Factory itself is free then you can pay to see some of the attractions.

 A visit to the Sunshine Coast Hinterland is a must, and when there do check out these spectacular gardens and the huge variety of exotic and native birds.
 There are llamas too!

 If your children love wildlife then the Sunshine Coast has a couple of great options.
 There’s Australia Zoo, the best known, plus there’s also Maleny Botanic Gardens and Bird World up in the Sunshine Coast Hinterland.

 You (and I) may know that birds would be happiest when free to swoop and fly in their own natural habitat.
 But kids do learn a lot from close encounters with animals.